dagvie/SEIS-631-Final-project-/README.md

 ---

 ## 1. Research Question
-I am interested in understanding how housing prices relate to high-income areas.
-Specifically, do areas with higher income tend to have higher housing prices?
+I am interested in understanding the distribution of price-per-bedroom.
+Specifically, do Colorado and Minnesota have the same avg price per bedroom?

 ---